slack/ignite18/lab/05-extend-aks-with-aci.md

 TLS key pair not provided for VK HTTP listener.
 A key pair was generated for you.
 This generated key pair is not suitable for production use.
 ```

 The ACI connector automatically registers with the Kubernetes cluster as a virtual virtual.
-This virtual node can run Pods, just like the VM-based examples we've previously run.
+This virtual node can run Pods, just like the VM-based examples we've previously seen.

 ```
 kubectl get node